RubberDuckN7/small_ncurses_tests/README.md

 dun dun dun duuuuuuun

+// Libraries needs to be linked statically, so no dependencies are needed when running program later g++ -static-libstdc++ -std=c++20 -c ....

 // for home, -lncurses seems to work only at the end g++ -lncurses -std=c++1z main.cpp -o main -fgnu-tm